April 28

 - The Seattle Mariners defeat the Chicago White Sox, 8 - 5, for their 20th win this month, setting a new major league record for April.
 Closer Kazuhiro Sasaki sets a new record for saves in April with his 13th.

-- Albert Pujols of the St. Louis Cardinals ties the major league record for home runs in April by a rookie with 8, but St. Louis falls to the Mets, 6 - 5, in 11 innings.
+- Albert Pujols of the St. Louis Cardinals ties the major league record for home runs in April by a rookie with eight, but St. Louis falls to the Mets, 6 - 5, in 11 innings.

 - Geoff Jenkins hits three home runs and drives in six runs to lead the Brewers in an 8 - 4 victory over Montreal.